 Larger Gifts More Often

-By: Glenn Pound
+Guest Post by Glenn Pound

 Donor behaviors and how they come to their charitable giving decisions continues to change.
 Like many of us, they are becoming overwhelmed with appeals of every kind.
 As a result they are tuning out and seeking more meaningful exchanges.
 At the same time, competition for donor dollars is at an all-time high.
 Cutting through the white noise to engage and move donors requires strategies that will move them.
 To do this, you need to know your audience.
 Knowing your audience requires research.
 Read this article for insights on how to use prospect research to help your nonprofit raise larger gifts more often.

 Successful fundraisers are gathering data and insights to not only identify their prospects but to learn about them.
 This information then informs how they will engage potential donors and provide them with attractive philanthropic opportunities that suit their charitable giving needs.

 Think of it this way, prospective donors have a need, and causes like yours can provide the solution.
 Their need centers around finding a cause that fits with their idea of themselves, what they care about, and how they want to be perceived by others.
 It is insights like these that will win you larger gifts more frequently.

 It truly is about relationships.
 On this level, strong donor relationships are everything and should begin before you even meet the donor.
 These types of relationships are about building intimacy, knowing how to value your donors and holding them close.